Non-volatile memory: Organic

 Thinfilm produces rewriteable non-volatile organic ferroelectric memory based on ferroelectric polymers.
 Thinfilm successfully demonstrated roll-to-roll printed memories in 2009.
 In Thinfilm's organic memory the ferroelectric polymer is sandwiched between two sets of electrodes in a passive matrix.
 Each crossing of metal lines is a ferroelectric capacitor and defines a memory cell.

 Non-volatile main memory

 Non-volatile main memory (NVMM) is primary storage with non-volatile attributes.
 This application of non-volatile memory presents security challenges.
+NVDIMM is one example of the non-volatile main memory.